aparsak/Bankers-Algorithm-Simulator/README.md

+## 🚧 Work in Progress

+Please note that this README is a work in progress and may not include all the information related to the Banker's Algorithm Simulator.
+We are actively updating and improving the documentation.
+If you have any questions or need further details, feel free to reach out or check back later for updates.

+Thank you for your understanding!

 # 🖥️ Banker's Algorithm Simulator

 This repository contains a Python implementation of the Banker's Algorithm, a deadlock avoidance algorithm used in operating systems for resource allocation.
 The simulator includes two parts: one for static resource allocation and another for dynamic resource allocation scenarios.